dfbarrero/aiCourse/assignments/neuroevolution/neuroevolution.md

 ## R2p2 contents

-The r2p2 simulator provides almost a full implementation of the neuroevolutive controller with the exception of the critical parts that define the ANN topology and its training, along with some utility features that eases development.
-It is important to understand what features the simulator provides, how it is implemented and what is needed to develop the neurocontroller.
+The r2p2 simulator provides almost a full implementation of the neuroevolutive controller with the exception of the critical parts that define the ANN topology and its training.

 R2p2 provides some configuration files: